Swindle (2013 film): Plot

 Teenager Griffin Bing is known for helping out friends in times of need.
 His friend Ben Dupree's family are preparing to sell their home as a result of Ben's father's failed inventions, one of which punches a hole in the wall, and the boys find a Honus Wagner baseball card inside.
 They sell it to pawn store owner Paul Swindell for $350.

-Griffin and Ben see on the news that Swindell plans to sell it for $1.2 million, claiming to have found it himself.
+The next morning Griffin and Ben see on the news that Swindell plans to sell it for $1.2 million, claiming to have found it himself.
 They confront Swindell who refuses to return the card.
-Griffin plans a heist to take the card back with a team consisting of cheerleader Amanda Benson, actress Savannah Westcott, and “the muscle” Darren Vader.
-He rejects his younger sister, hacker Melissa's bid to join the team.
+Griffin plans a heist to take the card back with a team consisting of cheerleader Amanda Benson, actress Savannah Westcott, and “the muscle” Darren Vader, but he rejects his younger sister, hacker Melissa's bid to join the team.

-The team sneaks into Swindell's shop and Griffin finds the card, but worries that they would be prime suspects in the robbery.
+The team sneaks into Swindell's shop and Griffin finds the card, but worries that they would be prime suspects in the robbery and is forced to come up with another plan.
 He lets Melissa join the team after she saves them by hacking the shop's alarm.
 Wealthy businessman Anton Lefevre invites Swindell to auction off the card to him.
-Amanda, after inadvertently revealing her geeky nature to the group, borrows two "Captain Cybertor" action figures, one with the intended blue hair, and a rare accidentally red-headed version worth $80,000 from fellow geek Eddie Goldmeyer in exchange for a date.
+Amanda, after inadvertently revealing her geeky nature to the group, borrows two "Captain Cybertor" action figures, one with the intended blue hair, and a rare accidentally red-headed version worth $80,000 from fellow geek friend Eddie Goldmeyer in exchange for a date.

 Swindell plans to sell the card at the Lakeshore Hotel auction.
-Posing as Swindell's bratty daughter, Savannah obtains his crown suite room key.
-Melissa hacks the hotel's system and gives Swindell a cheap room.
+Posing as Swindell's bratty daughter, Savannah obtains his crown suite room key, while Melissa hacks the hotel's system and gives Swindell a cheap room.
 Savannah and Darren let Swindell lie to them about the red-headed Captain Cybertor's actual price, and sell it to him for $10.
 Disguised as Lefevre, Griffin informs Swindell of a collector named Ivan Volkov who is searching for a red-headed Captain Cybertor.